-Happy Ides of March, y’all!
-Time for another edition of Only in Jersey!
+Happy Valentine’s Day!
+Guess what?
+It’s time for another edition of Only in Jersey!

 If it’s filming in Jersey, takes place in Jersey, or is about celebs from Jersey, you will find it here.

 Singer Whitney Houston returned home to the Garden State for the final time last night.
 The Newark-born, East Orange-raised, former Mendham resident’s body was flown to Teterboro Airport aboard Tyler Perry’s jet, according to People.
 From there it was transferred, via gold hearse, to Whigham Funeral Home in Newark.
 Whitney, who sadly died at 48 on February 11 from what all accounts appears to be a fatal mixture of alcohol and prescription drugs, will be eulogized in a private ceremony Saturday at Newark’s New Hope Baptist Church, adds People, where she and her mother, gospel singer Cissy Houston, sang in the choir.
 There is also talk of a public memorial, possibly at Newark’s Prudential Center, as well.
 On Sunday’s Grammy Awards, Jennifer Hudson paid beautiful tribute to Whitney.
 Watch:

 And if you’d like to listen to Whitney’s greatest hits, you can, thanks to her website.